josepdcs/go-proposal-hexagonal-arch/README.md

 - [JWT](github.com/golang-jwt/jwt) A go (or 'golang' for search engine friendliness) implementation of JSON Web Tokens.
 - [GORM](https://gorm.io/index.html) with [PostgresSQL](https://gorm.io/docs/connecting_to_the_database.html#PostgreSQL)The fantastic ORM library for Golang aims to be developer friendly.
 - [Wire](https://github.com/google/wire) is a code generation tool that automates connecting components using dependency injection.
-- [Viper](https://github.com/spf13/viper) is a complete configuration solution for Go applications including 12-Factor apps.
-It is designed to work within an application, and can handle all types of configuration needs and formats.
+- [Koanf](https://github.com/knadh/koanf) is a library for reading configuration from different sources in different formats in Go applications.
+It is a cleaner, lighter [alternative to spf13/viper](https://github.com/knadh/koanf#alternative-to-viper) with better abstractions and extensibility and far fewer dependencies..
 - [swag](https://github.com/swaggo/swag) converts Go annotations to Swagger Documentation 2.0 with [fiber-swagger](https://github.com/gofiber/swagger) and [swaggo files](github.com/swaggo/files)

 ## Using `go-proposal-hexagonal-arch` project